hackoregon/hack-university-data-science/README.md

 * Formulate a **good** data question (see lecture 1).
 * Take a real-world data set and prepare it for analysis.
 * Identify trends and relationships between variables in the data set.
-* Build and intrepret a simple regression model.
+* Build and interpret a simple regression model.
 This means understanding what the model can predict, and the limitations of the model.
 * Gain project experience by contributing to a Hack Oregon project.